Here are the main highlights:

 While accelerating, RPMs should gradually climb to around 2,000 or 2,500, depending on your driving habits.
 The transmission will then shift, the RPMs drop, and the process starts again.

-What causes RPMs to waver while accelerating?
+What causes RPMs to fluctuate while accelerating?

-The ten most prevalent reasons include:
+The ten most common reasons include:

 - Dirty fuel injectors